-Consider the following lists carefully.
+Consider the following lists carefully:

-- 1. Trimming In or Down Can: - Lower the bow. - · Result in quicker planing off, especially with a heavy load or a stern heavy boat. - · Generally improve the ride in choppy water. - Increase steering torque or pull to the right (with the normal right hand rotation propeller). - In excess can lower the bow of some boats to a point where they begin to plow with their bow in the water while on plane.
+- 1. Trimming In or Down Can: - Lower the bow. - · Result in quicker planing off, especially with a heavy load or a stern heavy boat. - · Generally improve the ride in choppy water. - In excess can lower the bow of some boats to a point where they begin to plow with their bow in the water while on plane.
 This can result in an unexpected turn in either direction (called bow steering or over-steering) if any turn is attempted, or if a significant wave is encountered.

 Avoid possible serious injury or death.
 Adjust outboard to an intermediate trim position as soon as boat is on plane to avoid possible ejection due to boat spin out.
-Do not attempt to turn boat when on plane if outboard is trimmed extremely in or down and there is a pull on the steering wheel or tiller handle.
+Do not attempt to turn boat when on plane if outboard is trimmed extremely in or down and there is a pull on the steering wheel.

-- In rare circumstances, the owner may decide to limit the trim in.
-This can be accomplished by purchasing a stainless steel tilt pin from your dealer and inserting it in whatever adjustment hole in the transom brackets is desired.
-The non-stainless steel shipping bolt should not be used in this application other than on a temporary basis. - 2.
-Trimming Out or Up can: - · Lift the bow higher out of the water. - · Generally increase top speed. - Increase clearance over submerged objects or a shallow bottom. - Increase steering torque or pull to the left at a normal installation height (with the normal right hand rotation propeller). - In excess can cause boat porpoising (bouncing) or propeller ventilation. - Cause engine overheating if any cooling water intake holes are above the water line.
+2. Trimming Out or Up can:

+- · Lift the bow higher out of the water. - · Generally increase top speed. - Increase clearance over submerged objects or a shallow bottom. - In excess can cause boat porpoising (bouncing) or propeller ventilation. - · Cause engine overheating if any cooling water intake holes are above the water line.